CONTROLLED SUBSTANCE ABUSE

 While research results vary as to whether or not ecstasy is addictive, the short-term side effects can be dangerous.
 These side effects include impaired judgment, confusion, anxiety, paranoia, and muscle tension.
 The long-term effects of ecstasy abuse may include brain damage, hemorrhage, depression, anxiety, psychosis, and even death.

-Complete the Form Below to Find Out if You Have Coverage
+Complete the Form Below to Check if You Have Coverage

 Some chemicals found in household substances can be used to alter consciousness, and when they are inhaled, they’re known as inhalants.
 Inhalants are non-controlled substances, meaning they aren’t illegal and can be obtained by anyone.
 Examples include spray paint, computer duster, solvents, and aerosol products, which contain chemicals that can cause similar effects as hallucinogens when inhaled.
 The inhalant commonly known as a “whip-it” takes its name from whipped cream dispensers that contains the compressed form of the mind-altering gas nitrous oxide.